 • The district website is at www.irsd.net.

-• The Sussex County Board of Adjustment will meet on Thursday, Oct.
-20, at 6 p.m.
+• The Sussex County Council will meet on Tuesday, Oct.
+28, at 10 a.m.

 • Agendas, minutes and audio, as well as live streaming of all County meetings, may be found online at www.sussexcountyde.gov.
 The entire council packet is now being made available on Mondays, mid-day, before the weekly Tuesday council meeting.